howardcheung/howardcheung.github.io/projects.md

 Here is a listed of publications ordered according to the nature of the projects instead of the type of publication.
 Note that a publication can appear in this list multiple times if it is related to multiple projects.
 For a clean list of publications, please read [here](../publications).

 #### Building energy assessment
-* Cheung, H., Shan, K., Wang, S., (2017), A fault-tolerant control method of balancing valves for condenser fouling in water-cooled chillers, _9th International Conference on Applied Energy_, Cardiff, UK, _Accepted_
+* Cheung, H., Shan, K., Wang, S., (2017), A fault-tolerant control method of balancing valves for condenser fouling in water-cooled chillers, _9th International Conference on Applied Energy_, Cardiff, UK, [[Postprint hosted here]](../raw_files/ICAE-2017-FaultTolerantCtrl.pdf)

 #### Data center energy management solution
-* Cheung, H., Wang, S., Zhaung, C., (2017), Development of a simple power consumption model of information technology (IT) equipment for building simulation, _9th International Conference on Applied Energy_, Cardiff, UK, _Accepted_
+* Cheung, H., Wang, S., Zhaung, C., (2017), Development of a simple power consumption model of information technology (IT) equipment for building simulation, _9th International Conference on Applied Energy_, Cardiff, UK, [[Postprint hosted here]](../raw_files/ICAE-2017-DataCenterModel.pdf)

 #### OpenStudio fault modeling/ Modeling of HVAC equipment faults in energy models of commercial buildings
 * Frank, S., Heaney, M., Jin, X., Robertson, J., Cheung, H., Elmore, R. and Henze, G. (2016), Hybrid Model-Based and Data-Driven Fault Detection and Diagnostics for Commercial Buildings, _2016 ACEEE Summer Study on Energy Efficiency in Buildings_, Pacific Grove, California [[External link for a free preprint]](http://www.nrel.gov/docs/fy16osti/65924.pdf)